webpack/webpack.js.org/src/content/guides/tree-shaking.md

 }
 ```

-You could need to set the development mode to be sure that bundle is not minified:
+You will need to set the development mode to make sure that the bundle is not minified:

 __webpack.config.js__